gnostique/DataScience/class_001.md

 ### What role you will need to take
   - patient, diligent, self starting
   - learn a new communication style
-  - learn a new way of signaling you involvment in a community
+  - learn a new way of signaling you involvement in a community

 ### Different roles
-- Async and Book are most important for homworks and quizs
+- Async and Book are most important for homeworks and quizzes
 - Live sesions are most valuable for final presentation
-- Directly after live session is best time for going over homework/remidial help
+- Directly after live session is best time for going over homework/remedial help
 - Office hours provide over flow for that time
 - Slack provides opportunity for collaboration between students